 h the Division of Student Affairs Student Advisory Board.
 I studied abroad in Paris during the summer of 2013.
 Those are just my “highlights” of involvement that I stuck with for several years.
 But I enjoyed so much more.
 (In high school I was very active in Theatre, Band, and Beta Club.)

-I currently live in Boston and work at the College Diabetes Network as their Program Assistant.
+I currently live in Boston.
 I experienced my first real winter in 2015/2016 in New England after moving here because I was a born and raised Georgia Peach.
 I thought that managing Diabetes would be A LOT easier after graduation (more concrete schedules, no late night studying, no more college eating, etc).
 But it turns out the real world has its own set of lessons.
 Right now, I do enjoy the real world more than college (I only miss my involvement in Dawgs for Diabetes and have realized that extended schools breaks were nice too.)
 I’m already a huge fan of the New England lifestyle; public transportation YAY (no more car!), the fast paced nature, etc. I’m loving the healthcare up here and my new health insurance.

 Welcome to a small snapshot of my life.
 Please check out “I don’t like being placed in a box, including my blog” for posts/features I’m involved in elsewhere.
 I hope you enjoy.
 I hope you laugh with me.
 I hope to educate you.
 I hope to connect with you. -Mindy Jean